Another Night at the Binh Thuy Air Base

 Airman First Class Steven Nathaniel Wright of the 632nd Security Police Squadron was not suited to the Air Force in the slightest.
 He liked to wear his uniform loose, liked to skip drills, liked to pick at his disgusting, fungus-encrusted nails, and really liked to piss off his superiors.

-For example, one evening in November of 1967, Wright decided it would be cute to set off smoke grenades and flares in the central hangar so all of us security folk thought there was a fire–nearly gave First Lieutenant Moore a heart attack and got the boy thrown in the brig for a month as punishment.
+For example, one evening in November of 1967, Wright decided it would be cute to set off smoke grenades and flares in the central hangar so all of us security folk thought there was a fire–nearly gave First Lieutenant Moore a heart attack and got the boy thrown in the brig for a week.

-See, Wright was the kind of guy that knew how to press your buttons and went out of his way to do it, so when we were assigned to night patrol together in June of the following year, I knew I was in for a really good time.
+See, Wright was the kind of guy that knew how to press your buttons and went out of his way to do it, so when we were assigned to night patrol together, I knew I was in for a really good time.

-The first night on duty consisted of me trying to find Wright in a friendly game of hide and seek all over the compound.
+The first night on duty consisted of me trying to find Wright in a friendly game of hide-and-seek.
 The second night on duty was a regular rat race of me chasing him across the base.
-The third night–let's just say, what happens in Mekong stays in Mekong.
-The fourth night, I finally found the guy smoking up a storm at a perimeter post, and he has the gall to ask, "Hey, where've you been?
-I've been waiting for ages now."
+The third night, well, let's just say, what happens in Mekong stays in Mekong.
+The fourth night, I finally found the guy smoking up a storm at a perimeter post, and he has the gall to say to my face, "You're late."

 The fourth night, I was thrown in the brig for beating Airman First Class Steven Nathaniel Wright's smug face in with the barrel of my Smith and Wesson Model 12, but First Lieutenant Moore let me out on "good behavior" after three days because we all knew Wright had it coming to him.

-"I highly doubt that's a good thing if it's coming from you," I replied, and he clapped me on the back, laughing and giggling like a little girl.
+"I highly doubt that," I replied, and he clapped me on the back, laughing.
 "Touch me again and I will fucking shoot you."
 That only made him laugh harder, so I introduced his face to my fist again.

 "Say, whaddaya think they're doing over there?"
 Wright asked, one hand in his pocket and another gesturing to the plane being rolled out of the hangar.